Department

 Meningioma

 Meningioma is a popular primary brain tumor, which results in almost 30% of all brain tumors.
 This brain tumor occurs in the meninges, which are the three outer layers of the human body that help in covering and surrounding the brain under the skull.
 There is more chance of women in comparison to males having meningiomas.
 Meningiomas are noncancerous, slow-growing tumors that account for around 85 percent of all cases.
-Although almost all meningiomas are benign, some might be persistent and recur the following therapy.

 Pituitary Adenoma

 The most frequent kind of pituitary tumor is an adenoma, which is a tumor that develops in the gland tissues.
 Pituitary adenomas arise from the pituitary gland and grow slowly.
 Adenomas account for around 10% of all primary brain tumors.
 They have the potential to induce eyesight and endocrinological issues.
-Adenomas, fortunately for patients, are benign and curable with surgery and/or treatment.

 Craniopharyngioma